Qwilt/terraform-provider-qwilt/docs/resources/cdn_certificate.md

 - `certificate` (String) A single X.509 signed PEM certificate, encoded in Base64.
 - `certificate_chain` (String) An ordered concatenation of PEM-encoded signed certificates.
 The first is the signer of the imported certificate, and the last is an intermediate CA signed by a well known Root CA. The whole string must be Base64 encoded.
 - `private_key` (String, Sensitive) A PEM private key, which pairs with the public key that is embedded in the certificate.
 The entire string must be Base64 encoded.
+It may not include a passphrase.

 ### Optional